 Among the early accounts of the river, there is much fiction.
-H.M.
-Brackenridge, in his journal in 1811, said: “The patron of our boat informs me that he has ascended it upwards of 900 miles, with a tolerable navigation.”
-Morse’s Gazetteer in 1823 said: “the Kansas River . . . rises in the plains between the Platte and the Arkansas Rivers and joins the Missouri River.
+In his journal in 1811, H.M.
+Brackenridge said: “The patron of our boat informs me that he has ascended it upwards of 900 miles, with a tolerable navigation.”
+Morse’s Gazetteer in 1823 said: “the Kansas River… rises in the plains between the Platte and the Arkansas Rivers and joins the Missouri River.
 It is navigable 900 miles.”
-In 1820, Stephen H. Long Expedition ascended the river about a mile in a boat, experiencing considerable difficulty in getting over a deposit of mud left at the mouth by a recent flood on the Missouri River.
+In 1820, Stephen H. Long Expedition ascended the river about a mile in a boat, experiencing considerable difficulty getting over a deposit of mud left at the mouth by a recent flood on the Missouri River.
 Major Stephen H. Long said: “The Gasconade, Osage, and Kansas Rivers are navigable in the spring season, but their navigation seldom extends far inland from their mouths, being obstructed by shoals or rapids.
 The Kansas River is navigable only in high freshets (sudden overflow) for boats of burden, and on such occasions, not more than 150 or 200 miles, the navigation being obstructed by shoals.”

 The Kansas River drains an area of 36,000 square miles in Kansas — almost the entire northern half — 11,000 miles in Nebraska, and 6,000 miles in Colorado — in all, 53,000 square miles.
-In times of excessive rainfall, the channel of the river has not always been able to carry off the floodwaters of all its incoming sources, among the most important of which are the Smoky Hill, Republican, Big Blue, Delaware, and Wakarusa Rivers.
+In times of excessive rainfall, the river channel has not always been able to carry off the floodwaters of all its incoming sources, among the most important of which are the Smoky Hill, Republican, Big Blue, Delaware, and Wakarusa Rivers.

 About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and heavy editing have occurred.